 Award ceremonies, integration with internal collaboration platforms, publishing recognition on company social media handles, etc. are a few ways in which social visibility of the program can be achieved.

 It is well known that effective and timely employee recognition motivates the workforce and helps boost business growth and productivity.
-Hence, it is important for an organization to recognize the warning signs and act quickly to revive a fading employee recognition program, to reverse its decline.
+Hence, an organization needs to understand the warning signs and act quickly to revive a dying employee recognition program.